lihe07/llm_qat_test/README.md

 Or more precisely:

-CrossEntropy for 32-bit + KLDivLoss for distillation losses.
+CrossEntropy for 32-bit + MSE for distillation losses.
 Hyper-params applied to each dist loss.

+Actual impl uses MSE loss.
+Here I used KLDivLoss.

 Only train the 32-bit weights.
 Fix other quantized weights.

+# STEP 5